VXUS1/JUSTSNWAT/README.md

 # JUSTSNWAT
-Find all JUST course questions formatted as quizzes with full solutions.
+Find past exams questions for JUST courses formatted as quizzes (Digitally) with full solutions.